rojekabc/godot-newgrounds-plugin/README.md

 # Sample Godot project
 The project may be imported to Godot editor.
 It is fully prepared to use NewGrounds plugin.
 NewGrounds for any call needs _ApplicationId_.
 For put scores or achieve medals session with logged in user is needed.
-To user log in the passport URL provided by NewGrounds is used.
+To log in a user, the passport URL provided by NewGrounds is used.
 NewGrounds _ApplicationId_ and _SessionId_ are stored in save file on user space.

 # Some open points